true1ann/anet/README.md

 # Project Status

-The project is currently under development.
-Please reach out if you encounter any issues, find undocumented features, or notice references to objects/files/folders that do not exist.
-These matters are being addressed over time.
+The project is STILL under development.
+Please report any issues or undocumented features.

 ---

 # About AsperNet

-AsperNet is an alternative internet solution that offers custom DNS, the .anet TLD, and the freedom of choice.
+AsperNet offers a custom and simple DNS resolver, along with the .anet TLD, promoting freedom and flexibility.

 ## What is 'anet' or 'AsperNet(work)'?

-AsperNet is a project similar to I2P, providing users with unlimited freedom.
-What does this mean?
+AsperNet is similar to I2P but is simpler to access and does not include anonymity features.
+Here’s a brief overview of what AsperNet can do:

-1. **Public IPs**: Both server and client IPs are public.
-If you are a web host, please use a VPS VPN to hide your IP.
-Regular users should also consider using a VPN. ***We do not provide any warranty regarding how any IPs will be used.
-Hiding them is solely your responsibility.***
+1. **Free Domains**: Easily set up a domain within AsperNet.
+Refer to the instructions below for guidance.

-2. **Free Domains**: Unlike the traditional internet, you can easily set up a domain in AsperNet.
-Please refer to the instructions below.
+2. **Customizability**: This FOSS project is licensed under GPLv3, allowing you to fork the repository and create your own network, TLDs, and more.

-3. **Customizability and Flexibility**: This is a FOSS project licensed under GPLv3, allowing you to fork this repository and create your own network.
-This is why the project is ***highly optimized*** for various use cases.
+3. **Easy Server Setup**: Detecting the hostname (e.g., `git.asper.anet`) is straightforward, similar to traditional web hosting, making it easy to start hosting your own service.

 ---